 The Veggie Lover – Peppers + Mushrooms + Spinach + Bacon

-You can make this without the bacon if you don’t have bacon or it’s just not your thing, but let me tell you, the bacon is a key player to getting small kids into eat this much veggies in one serving.
+You can make this without the bacon if you don’t have bacon or it’s just not your thing, but let me tell you, the bacon has been a key player to getting my small kids into eating this many veggies in one serving.

 You can easily have your kids help you make these muffins.

-- Toddlers can help measure and put the ingredients into the bowl.
+- Toddlers can help measure and put the add-in ingredients into the muffin tin.

-- They can help mix the ingredients together.
+- Kids can help mix the ingredients together.

 Get the recipe: Breakfast Egg Muffins for Baby, Toddler + Kids

 - 2 tbsp milk of choice, regular or any plain plant-based milk (almond, oat, soy, etc)